victorsdd01/JournalApp-React/README.md

 - Material UI and JoyUI for components and layouts
 - Firebase Authentication for the authentication (Google identity)
 - Firebase Cloudfire Store
+- Jest and react testing library for test